Double-double: Quintuple-double

 A quintuple-double is a single-game performance by a player who accumulates double-digits in all five statistical categories—points, rebounds, assists, steals, and blocked shots—in a single game.
-There are only six known officially recorded quintuple-doubles, almost entirely done at the girls' high-school level.
+No officially recognized quintuple-doubles have ever occurred in professional basketball, although Wilt Chamberlain is believed to have achieved at least one quintuple-double during the 1967-68 NBA season.
+On March 18, 1968, Chamberlain unofficially accumulated 53 points, 32 rebounds, 24 blocks, 14 assists and 11 steals for the Philadelphia 76ers in a 158-128 win over the Los Angeles Lakers.
+Statistician Harvey Pollack, who attended the game and recorded Chamberlain's statistics, suggested that Chamberlain may have achieved additional unrecorded quintuple-doubles as well.
+There are also six known officially recorded quintuple-doubles, almost entirely done at the girls' high-school level.
 The first was recorded by Tamika Catchings of Duncanville High School (Duncanville, Texas) with 25 points, 18 rebounds, 11 assists, 10 steals, and 10 blocks in 1997.
 The second was by Alex Montgomery of Lincoln High School (Tacoma, Washington), who had 27 points, 22 rebounds, 10 assists, 10 steals, and 10 blocks in January 2007.
 The third was by Aimee Oertner of Northern Lehigh High School (Slatington, Pennsylvania), who had 26 points, 20 rebounds, 10 assists, 10 steals, and 11 blocks on January 7, 2012.
 On February 23, 2024, Kieonna Christmas of Fonda-Fultonville High School (Fonda, New York), had 11 points, 20 rebounds, 11 assists, 10 steals, and 10 blocks.
 Kira Reynolds of South Bend Washington High School (South Bend, Indiana), recorded 14 points, 18 rebounds, 12 assists, 11 steals, and 10 blocks on January 6, 2025.
-The most recent was completed by Francis Welander in a high-school game in Norwich, United Kingdom.
+The most recent was completed by F. Welander in a high-school game in Norwich, United Kingdom.

-Wilt Chamberlain allegedly recorded a quintuple-double on March 18, 1968 with 53 points, 32 rebounds, 14 assists, 24 blocks, and 11 steals.
-However, before 1974, which was after Chamberlain's retirement, steals and blocks were not officially recorded by the NBA.
-Statistician Harvey Pollack, who spectated the game, reported that Chamberlain might have had more than one quintuple-double.

 As of January 2023, there is no overlap between the 14 players who have recorded 10+ steals in an NBA game and the 36 players who have recorded 10+ blocks in a game; in other words, no NBA player's career-high stat line is a quintuple-double.
 The best single-game career high in blocks for a player with a game of 10+ steals is 5 by Draymond Green, and the best single-game career high in steals for a player with a game of 10+ blocks is 8 (Andrei Kirilenko and Hakeem Olajuwon).